• Skip to primary navigation

 • 1 tablespoon of ground cumin

-• ¼ teaspoon of chipotle chili powder optional
+• ยผ teaspoon of chipotle chili powder optional

-• Place poblano peppers on a lined baking sheet and cover in olive oil.
-Roast the peppers for 20 minutes.
+3. Place poblano peppers on a lined baking sheet and cover in olive oil.

-• Cook the covered chicken for 20 minutes or until the internal temperature reaches 165 degrees F. Be careful unsealing the foil, hot steam may be released.
+5. Cook the chicken and the poblano peppers for 30 minutes at 375 degrees F. The internal temperature of the chicken must be at least 165 degrees F. Be careful unsealing the foil, hot steam may be released.
+Set both aside to cool.

-• Grease the bottom of a 9×13 inch pan.
+9. Grease the bottom of a 9×13 inch pan.
 Depending on the enchilada size you want, place some of the chicken mixture into the wrap.
 Place the wrap in the 9×13 pan seam side down.
-Continue the process until the pan is full with about ½ inch space in between each enchilada.
+Continue the process until the pan is full with about ยฝ inch space in between each enchilada.

 Notes